tiyang/frontend-nanodegree-mobile-portfolio/README.md

 - Remove the useless `determinDx` function; optimize `changePizzaSizes` function.

 ## Test the optimized pages
-The optimized project has been deploy to [https://tiyang.github.io/udportfolio/](https://tiyang.github.io/udportfolio/).
+The optimized project has been deployed to [https://tiyang.github.io/udportfolio/](https://tiyang.github.io/udportfolio/).

 You can test the speed on [https://developers.google.com/speed/pagespeed/insights/](https://developers.google.com/speed/pagespeed/insights/).